statiagov/gesmew/guides/content/developer/core/preferences.md

 `admin_products_per_page`

-How many products to display on the products listing in the admin interface.
+How many establishments to display on the establishments listing in the admin interface.
 Defaults to 10.

 `allow_checkout_on_gateway_error`